Autódromo Hermanos Rodríguez: Lap records

 The official lap record for the current circuit layout is 1:17.774, set by Valtteri Bottas driving for Mercedes in the 2021 Mexico City Grand Prix, while the unofficial all-time track record is 1:14.758, set by Max Verstappen driving for Red Bull Racing in the qualifying of the 2019 Mexican Grand Prix.
-The official race lap records at the Autódromo Hermanos Rodríguez are listed as:
+As of October 2025, the fastest official race lap records at the Autódromo Hermanos Rodríguez are listed as:

 The baseball stadium

 The Autódromo includes a baseball stadium inside turn 14 (Peraltada).
-The stadium, called Foro Sol, was home to the Diablos Rojos del México and also hosts music concerts.
-Some of the artists who played there include Iron Maiden, Paul McCartney, Metallica, Pink Floyd, Santana, The Rolling Stones, Madonna, Stone Temple Pilots, Nine Inch Nails, U2, Radiohead, and Guns N' Roses.
-The Diablos Rojos later left Foro Sol in order to build a new baseball stadium named Estadio Alfredo Harp Helú, which was later completed on 23 March, 2019.
-Unlike Foro Sol, it was built inside of the race track near turns 1 and 3.
+The stadium, called Estadio GNP Seguros since 2024 and formerly known as Foro Sol, was home to the Diablos Rojos del México and also hosts music concerts.
+Some of the artists who played there include Iron Maiden, Paul McCartney, Britney Spears, Metallica, Pink Floyd, Santana, Lady Gaga, The Rolling Stones, Madonna, Taylor Swift, Stone Temple Pilots, Nine Inch Nails, Shakira, U2, Radiohead, and Guns N' Roses.
+The Diablos Rojos later left the then-called Foro Sol in order to build a new baseball stadium named Estadio Alfredo Harp Helú, which was later completed on 23 March 2019.
+Unlike Estadio GNP, it was built inside of the race track near turns 1 and 3.